murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 questions:
 - "Key question (FIXME)"
 objectives:
+- "Learn to navigate SNP filtering using Stacks"
-- "Learn to run basic population genetics analyses"
+- "Learn basic visualisation of population genetic data"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "SNP filtering is about balancing signal vs noise"
+- "Principal componenet analyses (PCA) are an easy visualisation of samples"
 ---